davidcuellard/davidcuellard/README.md

 ## Hi there, I'm David 👋

 ## I'm MSc. in Data Science and Artificial Intelligence & BSc. in Electronic Engineering
-### Focused in Web3 / Blockchain / Crypto / AI / Data Science
+### Focused in AI Enginering / Data Science / Web3 & Blockchain Enthusiast

-- 🔭 I'm focused on Solidity, Python and React JS
+- 🔭 I'm focused on Python, Rust, Solidity and React JS
-- 🥅 2023 Goals: Improve Blockchain Development and Software engineering techniques in depth.
+- 🥅 2024 Goals: Improve AI and Data Science techniques in depth.
-- ⚡ Fun fact: I love to learn about coffee and wine.
+- ⚡ Fun fact: I love to learn about web3, coffee and wine.

 ## Portfolio
 https://davidcuellard.netlify.app